 New experiences, academic and career investigation, and testing the waters are all valuable parts of a university education.
-Whether you have just finished high school or college or looking to embark on a new educational journey, you may not have had exposure to the types of subjects that we offer at Lakehead University.
+Whether you have just finished high school or college or looking to embark on a new educational journey after time away from studies, you may not have had exposure to the types of disciplines offered at Lakehead.

-Most students have never experienced studying disciplines such as Sociology, Women's Studies, Forestry, Outdoor Recreation, Business, Indigenous Learning, or Social Work.
+Most students have never experienced studying disciplines such as Sociology, Women's Studies, Forestry, Outdoor Recreation, Business, Indigenous Learning, or Social Work to name a few.
 How are you supposed to choose a program without ever having the opportunity to get a taste of these different subjects?
-This is why all programs have electives so you can do some investigation of different subjects during your first and second years.
+This is why many of our programs have electives so you can do some investigation of different subjects during your first and second years.

-Lakehead University offers over 55 transformative programs for you to consider.
+Lakehead University offers over 65+ undergraduate programs.
 From the arts and sciences to professional programs, we have a program to fit any interest across our two campus locations in Thunder Bay and Orillia.
 Here's some tips to help you think about choosing a program at application time:

 - Think about your favourite classes you are currently taking.
-What do you well in?
+What do you do well in?
+What is a subject that drives your interest?
 Which classes are you most excited about?
 Follow your passions.

 - Talk to faculty, friends, family and other students about their careers and major choices.
 However, don't get too caught up with your future job.
-During your university years, your interests and passions will evolve as you explore new fields you didn't even know about.
+During your university years, your interests and passions will evolve as you explore new fields.

 - Evaluate your skills.
 How well do they match your interests?
 Narrow down your choices by doing research into different areas.

-- If you know you want to be in Science but are unsure which specific major, use your first year electives to try out your options to help you figure it out.
+- If you are interested in the Sciences but unsure of the specific major, use your first year electives to try further explore your interests.

-- Many of our programs also offer options to combine your program with Concurrent Education providing you with an education and credential to become a teacher.
-Other programs also include options such as Minors, Major Concentrations, Specializations and Certificates - all ways to explore other areas of interest in combination with your primary area of study.
+- Many of our programs also offer options to combine your program with Concurrent Education providing you with an education and certification to become a Teacher.
+Other programs also include options such as Minors, Concentrations, Specializations and Certificates - all ways to explore other areas of interest in combination with your primary area of study.